-This allows those physically present in the U.S. to use many U.S. government works without obtaining any copyright permissions or paying any copyright fees.
-Some of these public domain works are pamphlets, documents, maps, and images.
-However, this general rule pertaining to U.S. government works doesn’t permit you to use all U.S. government works.
+Those physically present in the U.S. may use many U.S. government works without obtaining any copyright permissions or paying any copyright fees.
+Public domain works produced by the government include:

 For example, photos taken by a freelance photographer for a government publication are protected by copyright.
 The U.S. government may be the owner of the copyright in those photos if the photographer has assigned the copyright to the government.
 Read below for further information on when the U.S. government owns copyrights.

 For a deeper understanding of what it means for a work to be in the public domain,

 Not all government works are freely available for use by the public.
 In some situations, the U.S. government does own copyright in works.

 When a copyright is transferred or assigned to the U.S. government, the government then is a copyright owner.
-In these situations, the works are not in the public domain and you need to obtain permission and pay a fee, if requested, prior to using the works.
+In these situations, the works are not in the public domain and you do need to obtain permission and pay a fee, if requested, prior to using the works.

 Although the government doesn’t generally restrict the use or distribution of most types of U.S government works, statutes such as the Freedom of Information Act (FOIA) provide the government with authority to restrict access for such purposes as national security and export control, and to files relating to personnel, medical and similar issues.